1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

 ---

-## Hotend & Heatbreak
+## Hotend
 In the following, the specific hotends will be shown.
 Before jumping to the specific section, mind the notes in the expandable textboxes as well.

 !!! warning

     - Too high temperatures may harm the PTFE tube - it may become deformed!
     - If you dismounted the hotend and you put it back into the printhead, make sure you check and adjust the position of the ABL sensor in relation to the nozzle and that you check and set your new z-offset afterwards!
-    - If you replaced your old hotend with a new one (regardless of whether you also replaced the thermistor and/or cartridge heater with a new one or keep using the existing ones), execute a PID tuning afterwards!
+    - If you replaced your old hotend or parts of it with (a) new one(s) (regardless of whether you also replaced the thermistor and/or cartridge heater with a new one or keep using the existing ones), execute a PID tuning afterwards!

 ??? tip "Can't Load New Filament?!"